-To show support for daughter/sister Samantha Haltman who is going to be donating bone marrow to an anonymous patient suffering with some form of blood cancer, Michael and Cory took the plunge to help raise visibility and awareness for national bone marrow registry BeTheMatch.org!
+To show support for daughter/sister Samantha Haltman who is going to be donating bone marrow to an anonymous patient suffering with a form of blood cancer, Michael and Cory took the plunge to help raise visibility and awareness for national bone marrow registry BeTheMatch.org!

-Sign-up for the database is simple and painless and while you may never be called, wouldn’t it be great to know that at some point in the future you might have the opportunity to provide the potential for a cancer patient to beat their illness?
+Sign-up for the database is simple and painless and, while you may never be called, wouldn’t it be great to know that at some point in the future you might have the opportunity to provide the potential for a cancer patient to beat their illness?